-Yes.
-CMS has eased some Health Insurance Portability and Accountability Act Privacy rules and currently permits the use of telecommunications systems that have audio and video capabilities that allow for simultaneous real-time, interactive communication between a healthcare provider and a patient.
-During the COVID-19 PHE, the Department of Health & Human Services (HHS) has waived penalties for HIPAA violations, allowing healthcare providers to serve patients using communications technologies, like FaceTime or Skype when used in good faith.
-The Department of Health & Human Services (HHS) addresses telehealth remote communications in the OCR Announces Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency, March 17, 2020.
+A: Yes.
+CMS has eased some Health Insurance Portability and Accountability Act (HIPPA) privacy rules and currently permits the use of telecommunications systems that have audio and video capabilities that allow for real-time, interactive communication between a health care provider and a patient.
+During the COVID-19 PHE, the Department of Health & Human Services (HHS) has waived penalties for HIPAA violations, allowing health care providers to serve patients using communications technologies, like FaceTime or Skype when used in good faith.
+The HHS addresses telehealth remote communications in the OCR Announces Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency, March 17, 2020.